OctopusDeploy/blog/blog/2022-01/deploying-java-app-docker-google-azure/index.md

 You need to retrieve some credentials to pass to Octopus Deploy.

-Follow the steps in our docs to [add an Azure Service Principle to Octopus Deploy](https://octopus.com/docs/infrastructure/accounts/azure).
+Follow the steps in our docs to [add an Azure Service Principal to Octopus Deploy](https://octopus.com/docs/infrastructure/accounts/azure).

 ## Creating an Azure Kubernetes cluster